udx/wp-stateless/readme.txt

 = 2.0.3 =
 * FIX - Fixed Fatal Error which was occurring on WordPress Multisite after upgrading plugin from 1.x to 2.x.
-* ENHANCEMENT - Improved supporting of PDF files.
+* ENHANCEMENT - Improved support of PDF files.

 = 2.0.2 =
 * FIX - Fixed Fatal Error which were caused by using PHP 5.4 and less.